Directors and Officers Insurance

 Client saved 20% on property and casualty insurance premium.

 Employee Retention – Root Cause

-Redesigned key business processes to attract and retain talent
+Redesigned key business processes to attract, retain, and develop desired talent.